 - Magnesium sulfate is the therapy of choice to control seizures.
 A loading dose of 4 g is given by infusion pump over 5-10 minutes, followed by a further infusion of 1 g/hour maintained for 24 hours after the last seizure.

-- Recurrent seizures should be treated with either a further bolus of 2 g magnesium sulfate or an increase in the infusion rate to 1.5 g or 2.0 g/hour.
+- Recurrent seizures should be treated with either a further bolus of 2 g of magnesium sulfate or an increase in the infusion rate to 1.5 g or 2.0 g/hour.

 - Fluid balance: